 Accessing Your UVM 1098-T and Supplemental Account Information

 - Beginning in early January, you may access your 1098-T, and print copies, through Vangent's online system.
-You will only have a 1098-T available through Vangent if your charges billed during the tax year were greater than the scholarships and grants paid to your account during the tax year.
 Click here to access an instructional document if this is your first-time accessing your 1098-T through the Vangent system.
 If you access your 1098-T in Vangent's online system, you will not be mailed a copy.
 You may print as many copies as you need from the Vangent system.